-The story of the coffee’s journey is no less important than the drink itself.
+The story of your coffee’s journey is no less important than the drink itself.
 So, what is the origin of your coffee?

 If you read the description or the coffee beans brochure, there are many countries mentioned at the back as their origin.

-Some of the leading producers/cultivators of coffee beans are Africa, Central America, South America, India, Indonesia.
+Some of the leading producers or cultivators of coffee beans are Africa, Central America, South America, India, Indonesia.

-Going a little deep in the roots, the famous countries/cities/states/locales for coffee beans are Ethiopia, Kona, Guatemala, Kenya, Sumatra, Costa Rica, Columbia, South India.
+Going a little deeper in the roots, the famous countries/cities/states/locales for coffee beans are Ethiopia, Kona, Guatemala, Kenya, Sumatra, Costa Rica, Columbia, South India.

 Your espresso cup is either a blend of coffees from all these origins or is an expensive single-origin mug.

-A single-origin isn’t a blend of many countries’ coffee beans but is collected/sourced from a single land to give high texture, consistency, and flavors to the coffee.
+A single-origin isn’t a blend of many countries’ coffee beans but is sourced from a single land to give high texture, consistency, and flavors to the coffee.